MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-18-how-azure-active-directory-connect-syncs-passwords.md

 ## How Azure AD Connect sends passwords to&nbsp;the&nbsp;Cloud

-As already mentioned, a&nbsp;few cryptographic transformations are applied to&nbsp;the&nbsp;MD4 hash by&nbsp;the&nbsp;sync server before&nbsp;it&nbsp;is&nbsp;sent to&nbsp;the&nbsp;cloud:
+As already mentioned, a&nbsp;few cryptographic transformations are&nbsp;applied to&nbsp;the&nbsp;MD4 hash by&nbsp;the&nbsp;sync server before&nbsp;it&nbsp;is&nbsp;sent to&nbsp;the&nbsp;cloud:

 1. The&nbsp;binary form of&nbsp;the&nbsp;MD4 hash, which&nbsp;has 16B, is&nbsp;converted to&nbsp;a&nbsp;32B uppercase hexadecimal string.
 2. This&nbsp;string is&nbsp;then converted back to&nbsp;binary form using the&nbsp;UTF-16 encoding, which&nbsp;extends the&nbsp;result into 64B.
-3. Ten random bytes are generated to&nbsp;be&nbsp;used as&nbsp;salt.
+3. Ten random bytes are&nbsp;generated to&nbsp;be&nbsp;used as&nbsp;salt.
 4. The&nbsp;data generated in&nbsp;steps 2 and&nbsp;3 is&nbsp;then used as&nbsp;input to&nbsp;the&nbsp;[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2 "PBKDF2") (Password-based Key Derivation Function 2) function with&nbsp;<del>100</del> 1000 (new since&nbsp;2016) iterations of&nbsp;**HMAC-SHA256**.
 The&nbsp;output is&nbsp;32B long.

 This cryptographic transformation is&nbsp;internally called OrgId hash.
 A&nbsp;more formal definition could look as&nbsp;follows: